 - Can you operate your firearm effectively from inside your vehicle?

 - Have you ever fired your gun through glass?
 (Flying glass could cut you or damage your eyes.)

 - Are you and your companions prepared for the discharge of a firearm in a confined space?
 (This is extremely loud.)

 - Is everyone prepared to move when the time comes?

 “Fighting through a large, violent crowd is one of the most dangerous situations in the world.
 Often the sheer number of attackers can overwhelm even heavily armed and well-trained individuals.
 Exiting your vehicle is the last resort in a very dangerous situation,” said Young.
 “The first and best option is to avoid such situations.
-If you happen upon such a protest, do your best to get away immediately because there is no telling when the crowd can turn violent.”
+If you happen upon such a protest, do your best to get away immediately.
+There is no telling when the crowd can turn violent.”